iifl-logo

-Additionally, HNIs may also have the opportunity to participate in pre-IPOs or startup funding.
+HNIs may also get early access to pre-IPOs and startup funding.

 Key Characteristics of HNI Trading: